Short-term health plans in Florida

 So if a short-term plan was nonrenewable and lasted no more than six months, the insurer could set its own rules regarding pre-existing conditions.
 But if the plan was renewable and/or had a term of more than six months, the insurer could only look at up to 24 months of medical history to determine whether pre-existing condition exclusions will apply, and could not impose pre-existing condition exclusions at all if the person had continuous creditable coverage during that time.

 Even before Florida relaxed its rules for short-term plans, the majority of the short-term insurers in Florida were offering plans with initial terms in excess of six months.
-As of November 2018, United Healthcare (Golden Rule) appeared to be the only one that was limiting short-term plans to six months (by late 2019, Golden Rule was offering plans with terms of up to 12 months).
 At least six other insurers were offering plans with initial terms of up to 12 months in late 2018, and some were allowing total duration, including renewals, of up to three years.
 A closer look at plan brochures for some of those insurers indicated that pre-existing condition lookback periods of up to five years were being used, so it was unclear how well insurers were complying with Florida’s rules regarding pre-existing conditions and longer short-term plans.

-Florida does not have state-specific limits on the allowable duration of short-term health insurance plans, so the state defaults to the federal regulations.
+There are no state-specific limits on the allowable duration of short-term health insurance in Florida, so the state defaults to the federal regulations.
 Florida does not consider short-term health plans to be individual health insurance, which is the same as the federal approach.
 (This is why short-term plans are exempt from ACA regulation.)

 Because Florida does not limit short-term plans, the Trump Administration’s new regulations apply in the state.
 Insurers can offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.